derek-knox/Coding-For-Designers/Coding and Concept/Work. Right. Better..md

 Assigning an executed function's result to a variable is referred to as caching.
 Caching is often a great approach for decreasing code volume and increasing run-time performance.
 The more expensive and time consuming the function call, the more valuable caching the result may be.

 With respect to making snippet two *more right*, there is one other thing we could do.
-We could cache the `imageToToggle` lookup and assignment *outside* of the `toggleImageOpacity` function if we knew the value assigned:
+We could cache the `imageToToggle` lookup and assignment *outside* of the `toggleImageOpacity` function if we knew the:
-1. never changed
+1. value assigned never changed
-2. always remained in the document
+2. element remained in the document

 Additionally, this cached `imageToToggle` identifier's value could be useful to other code within our program.
-If this was the case then the variable wouldn't exist the scope just outside the `toggleImageOpacity`'s scope, but could instead leverage another scope through the singleton design pattern We mentioned this approach in the Principles and Patterns section.
-This approach is outside the scope of this book and overkill for our purpose.
+If this was the case then the variable wouldn't exist in the scope just outside the `toggleImageOpacity`'s scope, but could instead leverage another scope via the singleton design pattern.
+We mentioned this approach in the Principles and Patterns section, but the details are outside the scope of this book.

 We'll leave the snippet as is for simplicity and because there isn't anything *better* we can do.